nichy-consortium/nichy/docs/resources/how_to_guides/data_sharing.md

 Please share all available clinical and demographic data using one of the following three options.
 It is important for us to receive as comprehensive a dataset as possible so we can identify which variables are available across NICHY sites and conduct analyses with maximum clinical detail.

+Our general recommendation is to share all available data.
+If you want some guidance on what variables we are interested in, please check out our [NICHY variable list](https://docs.google.com/spreadsheets/d/1ubx4VcJ8pq8DuKaEKq4oYcD3IZ0A9W9TB_aDn3oyLqE/edit?gid=0#gid=0).

 ### Option 1: Sharing an existing spreadsheet

-If your site already has a spreadsheet containing the clinical and demographic variables for all participants, you can share this directly.
-Please make sure the file is in a machine-readable format: a single CSV or TSV file is preferred, with all variables as columns and all participants as rows.
-Avoid Excel files with multiple tabs, merged cells, or comments.
+If your site already has a spreadsheet containing the clinical and demographic variables for all participants, you can share this directly as a single TSV (tab-separated values) file, with all variables as columns and all participants as rows. **Avoid Excel files with multiple tabs, merged cells, or comments, as these are difficult to parse and combine across sites.**

 For this option, we ask you to create a data dictionary using Neurobagel.
-We are currently finalizing our list with variables of interest and instructions on how to use Neurobagel.
-More information soon!
+Convert your spreadsheet to a TSV format and follow the detailed instructions on our [Neurobagel data annotation page](./Neurobagel_data_annotation.md).
+Please name your file as follows: NICHY_[YourSiteName]_clinicaldata.tsv (for example: NICHY_Amsterdam_clinicaldata.tsv).

+!!! warning "What to upload?"
+    Upload both the clinical data spreadsheet and the data dictionary (NICHY_[YourSiteName]_clinicaldata_annotated.json) to the SURFdrive folder for your site.

 ### Option 2: Manual entry via Castor (prospective sites or small N)